artificially-intelligent-de/repository/README.md

 ```

 ### Error schema
-Message from the `metric-event-dlq` topic, as produced by the consumer introduced.
+Message from the `dead-letter-queue` topic, as produced by the consumer introduced.
 ```json
 {
   "topic_name": "user-login",